cloudogu/redmine/docs/operations/default_configuration_en.md

-# Deploy configuration on dogustart
+# Deploy configuration on dogu start

 It is possible to deploy configuration via the etcd.
 This is possible for the following values:

-* change settings
+* Change settings
-* create workflows
+* Create workflows
 * Create enumerations
 * Create custom fields
 * Create trackers